-Symptoms usually show up 1-3 days after you become infected with the virus, and may last between 3-10 days or even longer for others, especially if you smoke.
+Symptoms usually show up one to three days after you become infected with the virus, and may last between three to ten days or even longer for others, especially if you smoke.
 The severity also varies from one individual to the other, and so do the symptoms themselves.

 The most common signs include:

-There are various viruses known to cause the common cold; however, rhinoviruses and coronaviruses are the major culprits.
-These viruses find their way into your body through the nose, eyes, or mouth, and easily spread via tiny droplets in the air, especially when an infected individual sneezes, coughs, or talks.
+Various viruses can cause the common cold; however, rhinoviruses and coronaviruses are the primary culprits.
+These viruses find their way into your body through the nose, eyes, or mouth.
+They are easily spread via tiny droplets in the air, especially when an infected individual sneezes, coughs, or talks.

 Unfortunately, there is no known cure or vaccine for the common cold; however, over-the-counter medication can be administered to help relieve the symptoms.
 Also, natural remedies such as a hot steamy bath, enough rest, and good nutrition have proven to offer relief and help cope with the symptoms.